tessel/project/CONTRIBUTING.md

 ## Issue Triage

 The project Team Members may not have time to investigate every issue.
 If you find an older issue that nobody has commented on, it would be very appreciated if you could reproduce the issue, make a simple test case if necessary, and potentially suggest the root cause and/or solutions.

+## Image Hosting Guidelines
+Currently, this project utilizes the Tessel Project Imgur, older image assets are on AWS from Technical Machine days, and we have a few miscellaneously hosted images too.
+Moving forward, our process will be to streamline image hosting through Tessel Project's Imgur.
+Older assets on AWS and elsewhere can be retroactivley moved over in the future.
+The Imgur should have folders per project/feature/whatever the image is of.
+Images should be named as follows (topic_dateadded) so even in the folders there is a clear and concise organization.